sqlxpert/stay-stopped-aws-rds-aurora/README.md

       won't recur until AWS starts the database again in 7 days or, worse yet, someone starts the database manually _with the intention of using it_.

-      What I appreciate about this solution is that once the stop request is made, the state machine sees it through until the database's status changes from `stopping` to `stopped`.
+      What I appreciate about this author's solution is that once the stop request is made, the state machine sees it through until the database's status changes from `stopping` to `stopped`.

       ![retrieveRdsInstanceState, isInstanceAvailable, and waitFiveMinutes are joined in a loop.
 The only exit paths are from isInstanceAvailable to stopRdsInstance if rdsInstanceState is "available"; and from retrieveRdsInstanceState and stopRdsInstance to fallback, if an error is caught.](media/aws-architecture-blog-stop-rds-instance-state-machine-annotated.png "Annotated state machine from the AWS Architecture Blog solution")